 Why You Should Use Medium to Boost Your Reputation

-On top of that, Medium’s Domain Authority is a whopping 93.
+3. Medium’s Domain Authority is a whopping 93.
 Domain Authority (DA) is a measured on a 0-100 scale and tells the search engine how trustworthy a website is.
 DA plays a major role in how highly a domain ranks in SERPs.
 Because Medium’s DA is so high, your content is much more likely to rank well rather than if you were to publish a piece on your business’s website that does not have as much clout with search engines.
-By piggybacking off of Medium’s high online reputation, you can compete for better keywords and actually have a chance at ranking for them.
+In addition, by piggybacking off Medium’s high online reputation, you can compete for better keywords and actually have a chance at ranking for them.

 Medium might be a good 3rd party publishing option for your small business if:

 - You are just beginning to publish content and want to get access to a large viewership

 - Have several writers who will be contributing to your content library

 - You write a lot of long-form content (generally 1500 words or more)

 - Your audience is very active on social media, and most especially on Twitter

 - You are committed to creating content for quality rather than quantity

 - You create a lot of “evergreen” content

 If your editorial strategy fits these criteria, publishing on Medium might be a great option for building your website authority.
 Most business blogs take many months, sometimes years, to gain traction and a reliable audience.
 By using Medium, skip that hard growth phase and go straight to high performance.